-The French National Cybersecurity Agency (ANSSI) recorded in 2020 a 255% increase in cyber attacks using ransomwares, with 192 incidents reported.
+The FBI's Internet Crime Complaint Center reported recently a 62% year-over-year increase of ransomware attacks.
 At a time when we hear more often than ever about this threat in the global media, it should be noted that ransomwares are not new, but currently gaining a lot of popularity among cybercriminals.

 Today, a wide variety of public and private organizations are attacked.
 However, for cybercriminals the most suitable targets are those with poor IT hygiene, in fruitful sectors or whose activity continuance is critical.
 Quite often, public organizations' cyberdefense budgets are not adapted to the criticality of the information they handle.
 Thus, they are particularly affected by threats such as ransomwares.

 When the criticality of some devices is underestimated, as it is often the case with smartphones and tablets, hackers' access is facilitated.

 In the recent months, two new trends have emerged.
 On the one hand, it has been observed that ransomwares are often used as part of large-scale attacks, sometimes prepared months in advance and targeting carefully selected companies or public institutions (critical sector, high added value...).
 Qualified as Big Game Hunting, these onslaughts are often carried out by teams of hackers who have more financial and/or human resources than the average.